First Year Timeline

 - Take care of any financial aid or tuition questions in advance

-- Request Accommodations if needed through our Office of Disability Services
+- If needed, request accommodations through the Office of Disability Services

 First Semester Schedule